7 Version control with Git

 A question that may come up is “how often should I commit”?
 In general, it’s better to commit fairly frequently and to commit changes that are related to each other and to the commit message.
 Following this basic principle will make your history easier for you to read and make it easier for others as well.

-6.5 Exercise: Committing to history
+7.8 🧑💻 Exercise: Committing everything to the history

-Time: 15 minutes.
+Time: ~15 minutes.

 When working on your own projects and when you use Git, you will be committing a lot of changes to your files into the Git history.
 Part of the initial barrier is simply getting used to this workflow of committing what you’ve changed.
 Use this exercise to get some practice.
 We will be using this workflow often throughout the rest of the course.